-A man from Sandhurst who founded national charity Limbcare stars in an ITV drama
+A Sandhurst man who founded a charity supporting people who lose limbs has starred in an ITV drama – as a corpse.

 Ray Edwards, a quad amputee who is chairman of Limbcare, appeared during the first episode of ITV1’s Law and Order UK last Wednesday.

 He played the role of Harry Bernstein – a jeweller who is found dead after a massive car crash – and the show also starred well-known actor Bradley Walsh.

 Mr Edwards, 59, said: “They wanted a real person in the role, who didn’t have any arms and legs, not a dummy, and they gave me the star treatment on set.